 If you’re the typical wallet owner, you probably carry several cards, cash, paper receipts, keys and other knick-knacks in your wallet.
 Do you really need all of that stuff, though?
 Can you even remember the last time you used your gym membership card or cash?
 Leather wallets can be difficult to carry and use.
 They also tend to be loaded down with stuff we really don’t need – like a lot of cash.

-We now live in a cashless era, and a lot of people prefer using digital modes of payment for their everyday purchases, which makes cash (and regular wallets) somewhat obsolete.
+We now live in a cashless era, and a lot of people prefer using digital modes of payment for their everyday purchases, which make cash (and regular wallets) somewhat obsolete.
 The Trayvax Summit is a minimalist wallet that holds a handful of cards and some cash – a modern, bare-bones wallet.
 We’ll examine this wallet in detail in this review, so you can decide if it’s worth your time:

 Trayvax Summit Wallet Overview: